 - Have insight into different ways to quantitatively analyze and use data to address measurement problems & research questions in the social sciences.

-- Demonstrate an understanding of current paradigms and related societal debates in the field of assessment, measurement and evaluation.
+- Demonstrate an understanding of current paradigms and related societal debates in the field of assessment, measurement, and evaluation.

-- the discussion of existing assessment, measurement or evaluation systems, particularly as they relate to issues around validity and reliability.
+- the discussion of existing assessment and evaluation systems, particularly as they relate to issues around validity and reliability.